Amazon Marketplace

 BOGO is a promotional offer where customers receive a second item for free or at a discount when they purchase one.
 It is a popular strategy to increase traffic and sales and reduce inventory.
 BOGO is frequently used in Lightning Deals and coupons.

-Open term pageBOL
+Open glossary pageBOL

 Bill of Lading